 As mentioned above, the main ingredient in Dermal Filler is a substance that occurs naturally in your skin’s barrier to protect the health and moisture of your skin.
 By evenly distributing tiny amounts of filler across the skin, it helps to hydrate and plump the surface layer.

 Glow Factor Injections also include vitamins, antioxidants, amino acids and minerals that help soothe the skin and assist in cell regeneration.
 The result is improved texture and tone in your skin.

-At Rejuvenation Clinics of Australia we use a specialised injection gun to deliver micro amounts of filler, vitamins and minerals to many points at once, which enables more even distribution.
+At Rejuvenation Clinics of Australia we use a specialised injection gun to deliver micro amounts of filler, vitamins and minerals to many points at once, which enables more even distribution than a syringe.
 At the same time, the micro needles stimulate a micro-healing response in the skin which promotes new collagen and elastin formation.

 While the treatment is very effective and injections are small, it absolutely must be provided by a qualified doctor or nurse.
 Results tend to appear after 7-10 days.

 Come in for a free consultation with our cosmetic doctor if you’d like to learn more about how this treatment can benefit your skin.